-Carole Black is the Assistant Headteacher at Dr Challoner's Grammar School in Amersham, and a winner of our Wellbeing Champion awards.
+Carole is the Assistant Headteacher at Dr Challoner's Grammar School in Amersham and one of the winners of our Wellbeing Champion awards.
 She shares why she worked so hard to make her school a better place for staff wellbeing.

 Working as a teacher has really shown me the importance of wellbeing and mental health at schools.
 As a student, you can have the best teacher and be at the best school, but if your head isn’t in a good place, it’s so much more difficult to make progress and be the best that you can be.

 "We wanted to promote discussion, reduce stigma, make sure support was available for all staff."